walshe/restapp/readme.md

 #Restapp
 Restapp is a simple single page application (SPA) which communicates with a RESTful backend.

+The applications demonstrates a trivial Company-Owner relationship.
+Dut to time constraints, in this implementation, owners exist inside Companies - a user can only exist in one company.
+Furthermore a user cannot exist on its own right now.

 Spring Boot has been used to develop the restful backend.
 AngularJs has been used to develop the single page application.
 (The spring boot application is also used to serve up the angular app.)